 Along the way, we’ll also cover how the National Vessel Registry Corp. makes it easier to work with Transport Canada.
 That way, you don’t have to waste time when you could be out on the water.

 Transport Canada may sound new to many of us, but it was actually founded all the way back in 1935.
 At the time, this was done for many reasons which included consolidation.
-Instead of the Department of Marine and Fisheries, Department of Railways and Canals and the Department of National Defence all being their own separate entities, they united under this name.
+Instead of the Department of Marine and Fisheries, Department of Railways and Canals and the Department of National Defense all being their own separate entities, they united under this name.
 It all came together when the Department of Transport Act was ratified a year later, 11/2/1936.

 Then, in 1994, Transport Canada changed dramatically again.
 This time, instead of bringing together multiple groups, it was pared down, so that it could have a more specific focus.
 CN Rail, formerly a Transport Canada concern, was privatized, while the Canadian Coast Guard was transferred to what’s called “Fisheries and Oceans.”
 It was here that Transport Canada became something that our group focuses on, as their new iteration was centered on policy and regulation.
 That’s what we do at the National Vessel Registry Corp.
 We make it easier to deal with Transport Canada’s regulation.